-All the three gorilla countries have a different price for the cost of their gorilla permits, for example, a Rwanda gorilla trip permit costs 1500USD per person while a Uganda gorilla tour permit, on the other hand, is sold at 700USD.
-However, Congo has the cheapest gorilla permit as a Congo gorilla tour permit goes for only 400USD.
+All three gorilla countries have different prices for the cost of their gorilla permits, for example, a Rwanda gorilla trip permit costs 1500USD per person while a Uganda gorilla tour permit, on the other hand, is sold at 700USD.
+However, Congo has the cheapest gorilla permit as a Congo gorilla tour permit goes for the only 400USD.

 - Gorilla trekking permits in Uganda are only accessed through Uganda Revenue Authority.
 Uganda Wildlife Authority is the only mandated agency to issue out gorilla trekking permits in Uganda.
 Gorilla permits are only purchased from UWA on which is found in the suburb of Kamwokya in Kampala.

 - Gorilla trekking permits in Rwanda can be gotten only from one place and that is Rwanda Development Board.
 Rwanda Development Board is the only mandated agency to issue out gorilla trekking permits in Rwanda.
 You can access these permits by visiting the offices of Rwanda Development Board found in Kigali city.